Why Choose a Couple’s Intensive?

-- Go over completed assessments that you’ve done before our session.
+- Review the completed assessments that you’ve done before our session.

-- Learn how to speak, hear, and be different with your partner utilizing the CALM Connecting procedure (a technique Dr. Jennifer Slingerland Ryan created).
+- Learn how to speak, hear, and be different from your partner by utilizing the CALM Connecting procedure (a process created by Dr. Jen).

-- And finally, practice being in a dyadic conversation with your partner in which Jennifer will coach you line-by-line on how to hear and say things differently in a partner in a way that gets your emotional needs met.
-Most couples enjoy more time for difficult conversations in a coaching forum, so opt for a longer intensive if you’d like more practice.
-It is recommended!
+- And finally, practice being in a dyadic conversation with your partner where you’ll be coached line-by-line on how to hear and say things differently in a partner in a way that gets your emotional needs met.

 Using evidence-based counseling techniques, you and your partner will be guided into a more loving, connected space using the work of Dr. John Gottman’s Sound Marital House and Dr. Sue Johnson Emotionally Focused Therapy (EFT).